Azure-Samples/azure-sdk-for-js-keyvault-secrets-get-nodejs-managedid/README.md

     npm install
     ```

-3. Set up the environment variable `KEY_VAULT_URL` with your KeyVault URL of replace the variable in the index.js file.
+3. Set up the environment variable `KEY_VAULT_URL` with your KeyVault URL or replace the variable in the index.js file.

 1. Export these environment variables into your current shell or update the credentials in the index.js file.